piascik/Mookodi/camera/README.md

 ## Running the server

-The MookodiCameraServer can be started as follows:
+Assuming the Mookodi repo has been cloned into the /home/dev/src/ directory and built, the MookodiCameraServer can be started as follows:

 * tcsh
 * source /home/dev/src/Mookodi/mookodi_environment.csh